• Default font size

 (a) is in respect of a debt issue which in its entirety has been lodged with and cleared by the Central Moneymarkets Unit operated by the Monetary Authority (HKMA) or listed on a stock exchange in Hong Kong;

 (b) is issued by a person and at all relevant times has a credit rating acceptable to the HKMA from a credit rating agency recognised by the HKMA.
-For more information on the credit rating requirement, please see Q10;
+For acceptable credit ratings from the credit rating agencies recognised by the HKMA, please refer to the website of the HKMA;

 (c) where it was issued prior to 1 April 1999, has a minimum denomination of $500,000 or its equivalent in a foreign currency; or where it was issued on or after 1 April 1999, has a minimum denomination of $50,000 or its equivalent in a foreign currency;